notSoTechnical/ROS/README.md

 --------------------------------------------------------------------------------------------------------------
 **Camera Calibration**

 DO NOT rentering the command below if it fails for the first time.
-You would mostly likely get **ERROR:dts:Theduckiebot-interfaceisnotrunningontheduckiebot**.
+You would mostly likely get **ERROR:dts:Theduckiebot-interface is not running on the duckiebot**.
 The currenly solution for this error is ... reinitialize your SD card :(

-Don't enter this line unless you love troubleshooting => $ dts duckiebot calibrate_extrinsics DUCKIEBOT_NAME
+**Don't enter** this line unless you love troubleshooting => $ dts duckiebot calibrate_extrinsics DUCKIEBOT_NAME